What is a Bachelor of International Hotel and Resort Management?

-- Gain industry experience through your paid placement opportunities
+- Hands-on industry experience through paid placement opportunities.

-- Understand all aspects of hotel operations, including housekeeping, front office duties, and kitchen and bar operations.
+- Comprehensive knowledge of all hotel operations, including housekeeping, front office, kitchen, and bar services.

-- Master the business side of hotel management, including marketing and finance
+- Expert handling of the business aspects of hotel management, including marketing and finance.

 This course is delivered by Torrens University Australia Ltd, ABN 99 154 937 005, RTO 41343, CRICOS 03389E T/A Blue Mountains International Hotel Management School